-Invertebrates show the greatest heterogeneity in sampling approaches (Figs. 3 and 6).
-They are included in studies aggregating crosstaxon information at the plot level by using nested elements, mostly traps or soil samples, depending on their preferred substrates and behaviors.
-The two types of most commonly used traps are pitfall traps and window traps, mostly two or three of each of them were used in each plot.
+Invertebrates show the greatest heterogeneity in sampling approaches.
+They are included in studies aggregating cross-taxon information at the plot level by using nested elements, mostly traps or soil samples, depending on their preferred substrates and behaviors.
+The two types of most commonly used traps are pitfall traps and window traps, mostly two or three of each of these traps were Conifer forest along the Samokovska river in the Republic of Serbia.
+Photo by: Snežana Popov used in each plot.
 More than one visit within the same year is common due to the complex life-cycles that characterize some groups of invertebrates that may even require different sampling methods at different life-cycle stages.
-Plots were revisited mostly two to five times per year, when a higher number of visits were performed, they ranged from six to nine and only in one case reached up to 16 revisitations.

-Among vertebrates, birds were by far those sampled in the highest number of plots mostly through point counts (Fig. 4), but also bats were often surveyed, mostly based on echolocation signal recording.
+Among vertebrates, birds were by far those sampled in the highest number of plots mostly through point counts, but also bats were often surveyed, mostly based on echolocation signal recording.
 Other mammals were sampled through different strategies depending on their size, baited traps were used for small mammals, while camera traps were used for larger ones.
 Apart from camera traps, most sampling strategies relied on one element (trap or sampling point) per plot, since these approaches are based on a punctual information that is meant to express the species diversity of a relatively wide surrounding area.
+Forest structure sampling was based on sampling standing trees (including living and standing dead trees, snags and stumps), and lying dead wood (dead downed trees, coarse woody debris).